AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_web.md

         // Occurs when a member is added to the chat room allow list. case 'addUserToChatRoomWhiteList':
             break;
-        // Occurs when a member deletes a chat room shared file. case 'deleteFile':
-            break;
-        // Occurs when a member uploads a chat room shared file. case 'uploadFile':
-            break;
         // Occurs when a member deletes a chat room announcement. case 'deleteAnnouncement':
             break;